 All work on or below the structure would occur within the permitted work windows.
 All substructure work would be performed below the bridge deck from temporary trestles and temporary access roads.
 A permanent relocation of existing utilities (gas and water main) would be required.
 A realignment of the roadway would be performed at Abutment 1 (Appendix A).
-The proposed scope of work would include:
+The proposed scope of work for Alternative 1A is as follows:

-- Restripe roadway for traffic detour - Move northbound traffic to southbound bridge - Relocate underground utilities (PG&E high pressure gas line and City of Rio Dell water line) - Remove existing through-truss bridge - At Pier 5, construct new pier, seismic joint, and base isolation bearing - Construct new Pre-Stressed, Cast-In-Place Box Girder Bridge - Retrofit footings at Piers 6, 7, and 8 - Retrofit Abutment 9 - Place 1-inch polyester overlay from Abutment 1 to Abutment 9 - Remove northbound approach roadway section - Construct retaining wall - Install drainage inlet and rock slope protection (RSP) dissipator - Construct realigned northbound roadway approach to Abutment 1 - Restripe roadway
+- Relocate underground utilities (by others prior to the Construction phase) - Restripe roadway for northbound traffic detour - Move northbound traffic to southbound bridge - Remove the existing through-truss bridge from Abutment 1 to Pier 5 - At Pier 5, construct new pier, seismic joint and base isolation bearing - Construct new Cast-In-Place, Post-Tensioned Box Girder Bridge from Abutment 1 to Pier 5 - Retrofit footings at Piers 6, 7, and 8 - Retrofit Abutment 9 - Strengthen overhang and upgrade bridge railing\ - Place 1" polyester overlay from Abutment 1 to Abutment 9 - Remove northbound approach roadway section - Construct retaining wall at approach to Abutment 1 - Install drainage inlet and RSP dissipator - Construct realigned northbound roadway approach to Abutment 1 - Restripe roadway